When hosting guests to stay at your property it’s incredibly important to have a good idea of what kind of people your potential guests could be.

 Please let me know if you think I missed something or you disagree with something.
 I would love to hear your comments on this article below.

-One thought on “Top 5 most important screening questions to ask vacation rental guests
+1 thoughts on “Top 5 most important screening questions to ask vacation rental guests”

 Normally I do not read article on blogs, however I would like to say that this write-up very forced me to try and do so!
 Your writing style has been amazed me.
 Thanks, quite great post.